jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Learning to define behavior via a test before implementing it can take some practice.
 It may feel awkward at first.
 Practice the techniques using [Code Katas](https://jhumelsine.github.io/2024/07/15/tdd.html#coding-katas).

 # Tests Are Too Hard To Write
 I suspect this is based upon bad experiences of having to write tests for existing code.
 This can be hard.
-I’ve experienced it myself when writing tests for legacy code (blog TBD) with which I was not intimately familiar.
+I’ve experienced it myself when writing tests for [legacy code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) with which I was not intimately familiar.

 A test reflects the implementation.
 If the implementation is complex, ugly, nasty, etc., then the test will be complex, ugly, nasty, etc. Legacy code tends to be complex, ugly, and nasty.
 If the implementation is clean, then the test will be clean.